Ikeda, Japan: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. Take care to find the necessary kind.
-A lot of adapters currently sold are simply plug changers and expect your electronics to adjust the voltage themselves.
-If your electronics can't do that they could get fried.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types A and B. Ensure that you get the necessary kind.
+A lot of adapters currently sold are simply plug changers and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should be sufficient for most places.

 A portable power bank, like this one